Technical Issues - Saving Multiple Spectra

 matters by saving Excel XLS files without requiring that Excel be installed.

 When measuring a single optic over a temperature range, or multiple optics of the same type, ignore the Formatter and type appropriate Column Headers.
-If there are many measurements, BASIC's Collect command provides as further options including full or partial automation.
+If there are many measurements, BASIC's Collect command provides further options including full or partial automation, as in the following ARTA/TAMS control code.

 SetInit ' Initialize ARTA/TAMS accessory SetDetector 0 ' Transmittance Const sht$ = "Highpass" ' Assign sheet name For ang = 0 To 60 Step 5 SetSample ang ' Contact FTG for ARTA/TAMS code SetPolarizer "P": Scan ' Clear Collector when run the first time Collect sht$, "TP " & cStr(ang),(ang = 0) SetPolarizer "S": Scan Collect sht$, "TS " & cStr(ang) If ang > 0 Then SetSample -ang: Scan Collect sht$, "TS " & cStr(-ang) SetPolarizer "P": Scan Collect sht$, "TP " & cStr(-ang) End If Next ang